Perform Hard Failover

 The dialog provides the following Data Loss Warning: For hard failover of multiple nodes, each Couchbase bucket must have at least as many replicas as the total number of nodes failed over or you WILL lose data.
 Since hard failover removes nodes immediately it may also result in failure of in-flight operations.

-Select one or more nodes from the checkboxes, then left-click on the Failover Nodes button, to start hard failover.
+Select one or more nodes from the checkboxes, then click on the Failover Nodes button, to start hard failover.
 When failover has complete, a rebalance will, as usual, be required.

 To perform hard failover on a node, use the

 couchbase-cli failover -c 10.142.181.102:8091 \ --username Administrator \ --password password \ --server-failover 10.142.181.102:8091 --force